Idom2001/catch_a_grade_game/app/README.md

 # HW2 - Catch Grade

 An Android obstacles game with control via buttons or device tilt sensor.
-The point is to run from grades and catch diplomas which gives you points
+The point is to run from grades and catch diplomas which gives you 5 points for each

 ## Features 🏆
 - Control the player using buttons or by tilting the device